Former Trump Lawyer Michael Cohen Released From Prison Again

 Prosecutors declined through a spokesperson to comment on Hellerstein’s ruling.

-Perry had said in a previous statement that Hellerstein’s order was “a victory for the First Amendment” and showed that the government cannot block a book critical of the president as a condition of release to home confinement.
+Cohen’s attorney, Danya Perry, said in a statement that Hellerstein’s order was “a victory for the First Amendment” and showed that the government cannot block a book critical of the president as a condition of release to home confinement.